What are Advisory Bike Lanes?

 While shared lane markings are often used to overcome similar challenges (narrow or constrained roadways and the need for connections between other facilities), the two facility types overcome these challenges in different ways.

-Shared lane markings indicate shared space with motorists and users travel in line with one another.
+Shared lane markings indicate shared space with motorists and users traveling in line with one another.
 Advisory bike lanes are a step above, providing a separate lane for people biking so users travel side by side.
 In a shared lane corridor, motorists and bicyclists travel at approximately the same speed.
 With advisory bike lanes, motorists typically travel faster.

 The potential for a solid center line along a shared lane route means motorists aren’t always able to pass bicyclists.
 If a dashed center line is present, changing lanes is necessary to pass.
 Advisory bike lanes allow motorists to easily pass people biking by simply yielding to oncoming traffic.
 Last but not least, shared lane markings can’t accommodate pedestrians, while advisory bike lanes can with only minor special considerations.
 While a sidewalk would be preferred, the advisory bike lane can meet this need where that’s not an option.